-- Technical Assistance Meeting/Calls: 10 am on February 5, February 20, March 6, and March 20.
+- Technical Assistance Meeting/Calls: 10 am on February 20, March 6, March 20, and March 23.
 To join the call, dial 866-453-5550 then enter pin 3730200#.
-These calls are the best opportunity to ask Volunteer West Virginia staff questions about the Notice, the application, program design, etc. - (Tentative) Theory of Change/Logic Model webinar: Volunteer West Virginia is working to finalize details on a webinar to provide additional training on strong Theory of Change/Logic Model creation with an external trainer. - Theory of Change/Logic Model Feedback: Applicants have the option to submit a draft of their Theory of Change/Logic Model sections to Cassandra.L.Argo@wv.gov by February 26.
+These calls are the best opportunity to ask Volunteer West Virginia staff questions about the Notice, the application, program design, etc. - Theory of Change/Logic Model webinar: 2 pm on March 2 ICF will host a Skype webinar on Theory of Change/Logic Model creation.
+Click on this link to Join Skype Meeting - Theory of Change/Logic Model Feedback: Applicants have the option to submit a draft of their Theory of Change/Logic Model sections to Cassandra.L.Argo@wv.gov by February 26.
 Volunteer West Virginia staff will review and provide feedback to applicants by March 5.